dylan-thinnes/youtube-archive/README.md

 # youtube-archive
 Archives and saves youtube videos from different sources while keeping track of previously downloaded videos.
+*Disclaimer:* I am not responsible for the misuse of this tool and/or blatant diregard of relevant copyright law and terms and conditions.
+Please ensure that you are within your rights and obligations whenever forming mirrors or copies of content on youtube.

 # What it Does
 youtube-archive serves as a nodejs command-line utility that surrounds the youtube-dl python script with a group of useful helper functions, such as multi-directory search and multiple simultaneous downloads.
 In effect, it helps to "archive" youtube more effectively than youtube-dl does on its own.